 - Pitiful Worms: One of his ways to insult the people of 765 Productions.

-- "The Reason You Suck" Speech: In iM@S2, during the Idol Academy nominations party, he harshly insults the Producer and your unit.
-Cue the Shut Up, Hannibal! from your unit's leader.
+- "The Reason You Suck" Speech: In iM@S2, during the Idol Academy nominations party, he harshly insults the Producer and their unit.
+Cue the Shut Up, Hannibal! from the Producer's unit leader.

 - Shut Up, Kirk!: He and Junijiro drink together during Episode 20.
 When Junjiro talks to him about letting the younger generation holding the reins for once, Kuroi outright dismisses it and bails after leaving tab.